SimonStimberg/Andean-Ritus/README.md

 ### 29. March 2019

 ##### added Post Processing Stack
-don't use the one from the Asset Store (version 1) - download the most recent from GitHub (v2): https://github.com/Unity-Technologies/PostProcessing
+don't use the one from the Asset Store (version 1) - download the most recent from GitHub (v2):
+https://github.com/Unity-Technologies/PostProcessing

 * to make it work a **Post Process Layer** instance has to be placed on the camera, which receives the effects (also AntiAliasing can be enabled there)
-  Layer has to be choosed the one the camera is on
+  the Layer has to be choosed the one the camera is on (Important!)
-* then and a **Post Process Volume** has to be placed somewhere (on the camera or somewhere else) there the Effects are configured
+* then and a **Post Process Volume** has to be placed somewhere (on the camera or somewhere else)
+  there the Effects are configured
   Is Global should be turned on
   Weight has to be at 1 to be fully visible